 Nothing more majestic than the African lion.
 A big five hunting safari isn’t complete without hearing a lion’s roar in the bush.
 Stories by the Masai tribes of East Africa say that a lion only frightens you twice: the first time you hear it and the second time you see it.
 Its large mane, muscular frame and mighty roar does paint a rather vivid picture of danger.

-In 2020, however, the African lion finds itself in a situation where its habitat is decreasing rapidly because of human intrusion.
+The African lion finds itself in a situation where its habitat is decreasing rapidly because of human intrusion.
 Along with the debate around lion hunting in modern day Africa shows the lack of an alternate means to hunt lions in a sustainable manner.

 The fourth member of the big five group is the leopard, or more affectionately, “Mr. Spots.”
 If you hear the rasping call of a patrolling leopard at night followed by the blood curdling yelps of a troop of baboons then feel blessed as you will have experienced Africa in its most raw form.
 An encounter with a wounded leopard won’t end result in death.
 Even when wounded, a leopard remains a dangerous animal indeed.